epicweb-dev/react-fundamentals/OUTLINE.md

 - `npm run start`
 - `npm run test`

+NOTE: The first few exercises you'll need to open the HTML files directly in the browser.
+You should be able to do this by selecting the "Open File" menu option from your browser and selecting the HTML file you wish to open.

 ## Asking Questions

 Please do ask!
 Interrupt me.
 If you have an unrelated question, please ask on